THUDSON23/PRABATH-MD/README.md

 <a href="https://www.buymeacoffee.com/PrabathKumara" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-# PRABATH-MD Bot Commands
+# BOTSON-MD Bot Commands

-This is a list of commands supported by the Prabath-Md bot.
+This is a list of commands supported by the botson-Md bot.
 The commands are organized in a table with the following structure:

 | CMD | DESCRIPTION | AVAILABLE OR NOT | ALIAS |
 |:---:|:-----------:|:-----------------:|:-------------------------:|